kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 With `ClusterRequest` and `ClusterRequestEventHandler` being BYO types. `reconciler` can be e.g. of type `reconcile.TypedFunc[ClusterRequest]`.

-`ClusterRequest` will likely often look like this:
+`ClusterRequest` will likely often look like this (but since it is a BYO type, it could store other information as well):

 ```golang
 type ClusterRequest struct {